 - 20% back on In-flight WiFi and drinks.
 YMMV for what this is worth to you.
 It would depend on how much you fly on Southwest (and how much you drink when flying on Southwest)

-- Earn tier qualifying points – You’ll earn 1,500 tier qualifying points (TQPs) for each $10,000 in purchases up to $100,000 in purchases annually which equal 15,000 TQP.
+- Earn tier qualifying points – You’ll earn 1,500 tier qualifying points (TQPs) for each $10,000 in purchases up to $100,000 in purchases annually, which equals 15,000 TQP.
 TQPs can be used to count toward qualification for Rapid Rewards A-List or A-List Preferred status.
-A-List starts at 35,000 TQP so this will get you almost halfway but $100,000 is a ton of money to spend.
-Figure you can use this to get over the top if you’re close to qualifying but that’s about it.
+A-List starts at 35,000 TQP, so this will get you almost halfway, but $100,000 is a ton of money to spend.
+Figure you can use this to get over the top if you’re close to qualifying, but that’s about it.

 - No Foreign Transaction Fees